 Your STCA will also work with you post-adoption to help with reporting requirements.

-The efforts of the Australian Government—and those of its state and territory counterparts—are always focused on the best interests of the child.
-The government has adoption arrangements in place with countries that meet the principles and standards of the Hague Convention on Protection of Children and Cooperation in Respect of Intercountry Adoption.
-This helps ensure that children are protected against child trafficking and other corrupt or illicit activities.
+The governments of Australia are always focused on the best interests of the child.
+Our partner countries meet the principles and standards of the Hague Convention on Protection of Children and Cooperation in Respect of Intercountry Adoption, helping to ensure that children are protected against child trafficking and other corrupt or illegal activities.

 What are the alternatives to intercountry adoption?

 If you’re unsure if intercountry adoption is right for you and your family, you can consider fostering or adopting an Australian child.
 You can learn more about alternatives to intercountry adoption.